On the $8$-rank of narrow class groups of $\mathbb{Q}(\sqrt{-4pq})$, $\mathbb{Q}(\sqrt{-8pq})$, and $\mathbb{Q}(\sqrt{8pq})$: Proof of Proposition

 \section{Proof of Proposition \ref{PropB}}

-In this section we finish the proof of Proposition \ref{PropB} and hence also the Main Theorem.
+In this section we finish the proof of Proposition \ref{PropB} and hence also of Theorem~\ref{mainthm}.
 We will use power-saving upper bounds for very general bilinear sums that were obtained in \cite{FI1} for $d = -4$ and \cite{Milovic2} for $d = 8$.
-These results are most naturally stated in the quadratic ring $\ZZd$, so we first develop a correspondence between rational primes and those in $\ZZd$.
+We first prove an estimate that holds in general quadratic fields.